CopernicaMarketingSoftware/Documentation/Publisher/en/rest-delete-profile.md

-# REST API: deleting a profile
+# REST API: DELETE profile

 When you send an HTTP DELETE request to the following URL, you’ll delete a profile: